benbahrenburg/benCoding.Map/documentation/index.md

 <h3>removeKML</h3>

 The removeKML method provides an easy helper function to remove all of the polygons and annotations added using the addKML function.
-The delete uses the title parameter to remove any circles or polygons and the tagId value to remove any annotations.
+The delete uses the tag parameter to remove any circles, polygons and the annotations.

-For best results you will need to provide the same title and tagId used during the creation process.
-In the ablve addKML example we used a title of 'my kml batch key' and a tagId of 41.
-To remove these objects, we call the removeKML method and provide those values, as shown below.
+For best results you will need to provide the same tag used during the creation process.
+In the ablve addKML example we used a title of 'my kml batch key' and a tag of 41.
+To remove these objects, we call the removeKML method and provide that value, as shown below.

 Parameters:
-* overlayInfo : Dictionary containgin the below properties -- title : String - Title of the Circle, also used when removing the Circle.
-* annotationInfo : Dictionary containgin the below properties -- tagId : Integer - An identifier used to associate an annotation to the KML job.
+* tagId : Integer - An identifier used to find overlays and annotation associated to the KML job.

 <pre><code>
 //Add the core module into your project var map = require('bencoding.map');
 map.removeKML({
-    overlayInfo:{
-        title:'my kml batch key'
-   },
-   annotationInfo:{
-    tagId:41 //Integer value used as the tag for all annotations.
-If you want use remove you need to set this to a known value.
-By default it is 1
+    tag:41 //Integer value used as the tag for all overlays and annotations you created }
-   }
 });
 </code></pre>